Banana Pro

 Next steps

-Once the board is stable and network-accessible:
+Once the board is stable and reachable on the network:

 - Consult Basic Security Defaults to harden SSH and firewall settings.